 Not giving God His Due

 God performed incredible acts to get Israel out of Egypt.
 The calling of Moses, the plagues, the amazing feat of the parting of the Red Sea.
-Israel still rejected God.
+In spite of these wonderful works, Israel still rejected God.
 They preferred something they had crafted themselves over the living God.

 A Basis of Fellowship